-This year we had planned to support local events and promote the annual visit from our favourite ballet company, Ballet Cymru, but, like all other arts organisations our activities were put on hold whilst Covid -19 restrictions are in place.
+Many of our planned events this year, including the annual visit from our favourite ballet company, Ballet Cymru, have been put on hold whilst Covid -19 restrictions are in place.

-Some projects are being delivered digitally, including the Robert Wedderburn Project from Last Legs Theatre.
-This project has been funded in part by Stroud Arts Festival and you can find out more about their events this Autumn here: www.robertwedderburnproject.com
+October 29: The Robert Wedderburn Project from Last Legs Theatre has been funded in part by Stroud Arts Festival and you can find out more about their upcoming events this Autumn here: www.robertwedderburnproject.com

 2019 FESTIVAL HIGHLIGHTS